-You don’t have to spend hours baking fancy desserts to be the talk of the party.
-Why not try my recipe for Watergate salad?
-It just takes a few minutes, and it’ll be the most popular dish at your next potluck!
+My easy Watergate Salad is the perfect dish to make for any potluck, holiday or church picnic!
+No need to spend hours baking fancy desserts to be the talk of the party.
+This Watergate Salad recipe just takes a few minutes, and it’ll be the most popular dish at your next potluck!

 It used to be that I’d only pull out my recipe for Watergate salad during the hot summer months.
 The cool summer fruits against the flavors of the pistachio pudding, for me, just shouted summer.

 It’s an interesting recipe, really.
 The lightness of the pineapple and cherries and the fullness of the pistachio pudding create the perfect combination for warm days.